LBNL-ETA/CyDER/front_end/django-project/README.md

 - config: the Django project config (settings, wsgi.py, urls.py...)
 - sim_worker: the celery module which allow sending task to the worker
-- celery_beat: the celery module used to schedule tasks in the wsgi container
+- celery_beat: the celery module used to schedule and run tasks in the wsgi container (the worker for this module run on wsgi)
 - cyder: the Django apps
 - tools: Django module containing tool script

 -------

-The following commands should be run inside the wsgi container using for example `sudo docker-compose exec wsgi bash` to open a terminal or `sudo docker-compose exec wsgi [your commands]`
+All the following commands should be run inside the wsgi container using for example `sudo docker-compose exec wsgi bash` to open a terminal or `sudo docker-compose exec wsgi [your commands]`

 Update Django models
 ------

-Run
+When the db models of a Django app are modified, a migration is needed.

+To perform it (for exemple on the grid_models app), run
 ```
 python manage.py makemigrations grid_models
 python manage.py migrate`